viizhu/100DaysOfCode/log.md

 ### Day 74: May 4, 2018
 **Today's Progress** Firebase

-**Thoughts:** Learning about Firebase by creating a messaging app using their tutorial
+**Thoughts:** Learning about Firebase by creating a messaging app using their tutorialD

 **Link to work:** none